 6 Ways to Avoid the Temptation of Retail Therapy

-There are healthy, helpful ways to spend the extra hours inside.
+There are healthy, helpful ways to use your downtime.
 Spending yourself into debt is not one of them.
-Here’s how to avoid using retail therapy to get you through your quarantine.

 1. Create a Routine